ASPDesignLabs/ACK/README.md

-This is a very heavy work in progress experience, even as I daily drive it while tinkering.
+I am not a speech language pathologist, mental health or behavioral specialist, or an individual who has any formal schooling around the use and development of these tools.
+This is something I find useful that I threw together over the last year or so.
+It is distinctively different from other options I've attempted to use in the past.
+This is also a very heavy work in progress experience, even as I daily drive it while tinkering.
 Expect bugs.

 If you want to build this you'll need Android Studio and a custom map splice for your local region that works with Mapsforge.
 Drop it into app/assets.